Skip to content

 Common metadata framework (cmf) has the following components:

-• Metadata Library exposes API’s to track the pipeline metadata.
-It also provides API’s to query the stored metadata.
+• Metadata Library: exposes APIs for tracking pipeline metadata and provides endpoints to query stored metadata.

-• cmf-server interacts with all the remote clients and is responsible to merge the metadata transferred by the cmf-client and manage the consolidated metadata.
+• cmf-server: interacts with all the remote clients and is responsible for merging the metadata transferred by the cmf-client and managing the consolidated metadata.

-• Central Artifact Repositories hosts the code and data.
+• Central Artifact Repositories: host the code and data.

 Install cmf library i.e. cmflib